 1. Add them to your blog posts and link out to the sources.

-I am sure you also noticed a quote by +Chef Dennis Littley I opened this post with – I jotted it down when listening to one of his recent HOAs, “filed it away for later”, and thought it fit perfectly with this post.
+I am sure you also noticed a quote by Chef Dennis Littley I opened this post with – I jotted it down when listening to one of his recent HOAs, “filed it away for later”, and thought it fit perfectly with this post.

-Content Leverage Hack: create your image quotes just the right size to repurpose them later.
+Create your image quotes just the right size to repurpose them later.